 The Office of Adjudication (AGC-70) provides fair, efficient, and impartial resolution of controversies involving from acquisitions (protests, disputes, and pre-disputes) and certain aviation matters.
 We provide FAA Hearing Docket services for the DOT Office of Hearings to support FAA civil penalty hearings.
-We also, on a case-by-case basis, may provide alternative dispute resolution (ADR) processes and the services of a neutral mediator, if requested by the parties.
+On a case-by-case basis, we may also provide alternative dispute resolution (ADR) processes and the services of a neutral mediator, if requested by the parties.
 Our functions include the following:

 We are the FAA Administrator's statutorily-mandated adjudicative forum for all Acquisition Management System (AMS) bid protests and contract disputes pursuant to 49 U.S.C. § 106(f)(2), §§ 40101, et seq., § 46101, et. seq., § 40110, and 14 C.F.R.
 Parts 14 and 17.
 The ODRA's subject matter jurisdiction is exclusive and broad, and includes matters relative to small business size and eligibility challenges.

 The FAA Hearing Docket, identified in 13 C.F.R. sections 13.43 and 13.210, is housed in the Office of Adjudication.
 The FAA Hearing Docket Clerk maintains the records in civil penalty enforcement hearings (subpart G), informal hearings (subpart D), and related appeals to the FAA Decisionmaker.
 (Special Note: Our office DOES NOT accept filings under 14 C.F.R.
 Part 16, relating to Federally-Assisted Airport Enforcement Proceedings.
 See 14 C.F.R § 16.13.)

 The Office of Adjudication provides administrative judges to hear informal matters governed by subpart D of Part 13.